Dance + Pole Artist / choreographer / movement director

-Finally, in July of 2012, I packed my suitcase that I'd been living from for 8 months, rearranged the sofa I'd been sleeping on for 3 months, took the Eurostar to a tiny town called Lint in Belgium and began on my new voyage into the unknown.
+Finally, in July of 2012, I packed my suitcase to take the Eurostar to a tiny town called Lint in Belgium and began on my new voyage into the unknown.

 I walked into the enormous training facility and nearly shed a tear to see four shockingly strong boys flying above my head to the sounds of the 'Staps' Act.
 We trained for full PADI Scuba licences, diving from 8 meters and strength and conditioning that no dancer would normally undertake.

 Myself and my fabulous fellow dancers transformed into the evil '7 Daughters' role.
 A month later we arrived at Macau's 'City Of Dreams', ready to get on the stage of, arguably, the largest show on earth.